 Hit Enter to search or Esc key to close

-How to get to Kidepo National Park is very possible either by road or air while on Uganda safari.
-Kidepo Valley National Park (KVNP) sits in the farther Northeast, Karamoja Region near the Uganda border with South-Sudan and Kenya.
+Getting to Kidepo National Park is either by road or air while on Uganda safari.
+Kidepo Valley National Park (KVNP) sits in the farther Northeast, Karamoja Region near the Uganda border with South Sudan and Kenya.

 By Road Transport

 Kidepo is easier to access using a comfortable 4WD vehicle.
-Alternatively, by public means though this can may delay since buses tend to make several stops while dropping off passengers and this is why rental cars are they best option for visitor connectivity to Kidepo National Park for holiday.
+Alternatively, you can access the park by public means though this may be delayed since buses tend to make several stops while dropping off passengers.
+This is why it is better to rent a car from a reputable Uganda Car Hire company to ease your travel to Kidepo Valley National Par.

 There are different routes leading visitors to Kidepo Valley National Park to experience a Uganda safari.
-The Eastern routes take you from Kampala via Jinja-the adrenaline adventure capital of the world to Mbale, connect via Sironko, Moroto, Kotido, Kaabong and finally to Kidepo NP-792kms route.
+The Eastern routes take you from Kampala via Jinja adrenaline adventure capital of the world to Mbale, connecting via Sironko, Moroto, Kotido, Kaabong, and finally to Kidepo NP-792kms route.
 Or Kampala via Jinja, Mbale, Soroti to Moroto, Kotido, Kaabong and get to Kidepo NP.

 Northwestern route; getting to Kidepo NP starts from Kampala through Karuma, Gulu to Kitgum, Kaabong and access Kidepo 10 hours’ drive.
 The Kampala through Karuma to Lira to Kotido, Kaabong and then be at Kidepo NP, approximately 12 hours’ drive.
 The Northwestern routes offer Uganda safari travelers a great opportunity to make a stopover at Ziwa Sanctuary to track Rhinos in the wild, view the scenic Karuma Falls etc.